-Xbox Game Pass for Android offers more value than Google Stadia
+Xbox Cloud Gaming (xCloud) offers more value than Google Stadia

 Compatible controllers

 Google Stadia is compatible with more controllers, but there's a big asterisk next to a lot of those because some controllers are only supported on via certain streaming methods.
-For example, a Bluetooth Xbox One controller can be used to play Stadia games on mobile and PC, but not on your television.
+For example, a Bluetooth Xbox One controller can play Stadia games on mobile and PC, but not on your television.
 So far, the only controller that works with Stadia across all devices is Google's own Stadia controller.
-Support for PC is limited to Xbox controllers, PS4 controllers, the Switch Pro controller, and mouse and keyboard.
+The PC is limited to Xbox controllers, PS4 controllers, the Switch Pro controller, and mouse and keyboard.
 All but the mouse and keyboard and Switch Pro can be used with mobile devices.

 Microsoft's approach is a lot simpler.
 Xbox One and PS4 controllers, along with officially branded third-party controllers, support Xbox Game Pass streaming.